MatiasUrielGluck/todoapp/README.md

 The app allows the user to create to-dos and switch them to completed or active categories.
 The data is stored using localStorage.

+Here is the demo, hosted in Netlify: [demo](https://todoapp-matiasurielgluck.netlify.app/)

 ## Project setup
 ```
 npm install